ATNF/askapsoft/Code/Doc/user/current/doc/analysis/extraction.rst

 The output filenames can be specified using a special wildcard: '%m' will be replaced with the moment number, so that if one provides **momentOutputBase=myImage_mom%m**, then the first object's moment-0 map will go into myImage_mom0_1 and its moment-1 map will go to myImage_mom1_1.
 As above, the object ID is appended to the base name in the form "_ID".

-As above, the output images are created in *CASA format*.

 Parameters for moment-map extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~